-Most literature examining how the state criminalized and punished Latinidad has focused on urban policing, and that literature itself is often overly focused on California and Texas.
-While this has shed fruitful light on policing at the border, there have been few, if any, attempts to compare how the state polices Latinidad in rural and urban settings.
+Most literature examining how the state criminalizes and punishes Latinidad has focused on urban policing, and that literature itself is often overly focused on California.
+While there have been a few very fruitful attempts to explore policing at the border and in agricultural communities (though also with a strong focus on California and Texas), there have been few, if any, attempts to compare how the state policed urban Latinos with how it policed Latino farmworkers.
 Thanks to funding from the Center for the Studies of Inequalities, Social Justice, and Policy, I traveled to Arizona where I examined records from the Arizona Farmworkers Union, the Arizona State University Mexican-American Ephemera and Marry Romero Collection, and the University of Arizona’s Sanctuary Trial collections to explore police brutality in Arizona.
-Contrasting urban and rural settings reveals one major, stark contrast: in urban spaces, carceral power functioned to enforce racial segregation between barrios and Anglo communities, while in rural areas carceral power functioned to discipline Latino laborers and punish labor activism.
-Chicano, Latino, and farmworker movement activists understood those differences and understood that police brutality was connected to a larger regime of exploitation and white supremacy.

-While many Chicano movement leaders considered Arizonan cities to be “not as bad” as cities in Texas and California (such as Los Angeles), police brutality and state violence was still a fact of life for Chicanos and other Latinos in urban spaces.
+While many Chicano movement leaders considered Arizonan cities to be “not as bad” as cities in Texas and California, police brutality and state violence was still a fact of life for Chicanos and other Latinos in urban spaces.
 Metropolitan police officers chased off and beat young Latinos who transgressed into Anglo spaces to take advantage of shops, services, and the night life of these neighborhoods.
-Police officers were trained to think of Latinos as dangerous others who posed a threat to law and order, which contributed to police brutality.
-Indeed, just as they are today, police officers were prone to using excessive and lethal force against Latino youth.
-Police officers who shot young Brown men in the street described the fear they supposedly felt, even when these young men did not pose a realistic threat to armed officers.
-Chicano and farmworker movement leaders linked these violent incidents to the same pattern of segregation which kept Arizona’s citrus fields filled with undocumented and exploitable Latino labor, and these movements came together to protest police assaults, shootings, and murders.
+Police officers were trained to think of Latinos as dangerous others who posed a threat to law and order, and this training contributed to police brutality.
+Indeed, just as today, police officers were prone to using excessive and unjustifiable lethal force against Latino youth.
+Police officers who shot young Brown men in the street described the fear they supposedly felt, even when these young men posed an insignificant threat.
+Urban Chicano and farmworker movement leaders linked these police murders to the same pattern of segregation which kept Arizona’s citrus fields filled with undocumented and exploitable Latino labor.
+The urban Chicano and the farmworker justice movements came together to protest police assaults, shootings, and murders.
 Indeed, Chicano leaders discovered that they could use de facto segregation against the state by staging their protests in Anglo neighborhoods, in full view of the Anglo press, to preempt police attempts to break protests up.